 Skadoodle uses a really simple crosshair.
-Close to summit's crosshair, he uses a white crosshair with the center dot off.
+Close to Hiko's crosshair, he uses a white crosshair with the center dot off.
 Although the settings are pretty simple, they should be fine for you too.

 Dizzy - All-around

-He uses a red crosshair with the center dot off with zero gap and a bit thicker than the other players mentioned.
+Dizzy has become a big name in Valorant due to his creative and skillful playstyle.
+He switches between a red and green crosshair with the center dot off with 0 gap and a bit thicker than the other players mentioned.

 How To Customize Crosshair in Valorant